halimdakir/TaskPulse-Platform/README.md

 # TaskPulse: Intelligent Task Management and Insight Platform

+askPulse is a lightweight SaaS platform for intelligent task management and productivity insights.
 It’s a team task management and insight platform, simple on the surface, but built with real-world technologies.

 ---